 - Wash your hands regularly.
-Use soap and water or carry hand sanitizer.
-This helps keeps us safe from coronavirus (COVID-19), which can live on surfaces for several days.
+Use soap and water or use hand sanitiser.
+This helps keep us safe from COVID-19, which can live on surfaces for several days.

-- Keep 1.5 metres away from other people.
+- Keep at least 1.5 metres away from other people.

 - If you feel sick, and stay home.
-Getting tested early, even if your symptoms are mild, helps slow the spread of coronavirus (COVID-19).
+Getting tested early, even if your symptoms are mild, helps slow the spread of COVID-19.

-- The coronavirus (COVID-19) test is free for everyone.
+- The COVID-19 test is free for everyone.
 This includes people without a Medicare card, such as visitors from overseas, migrant workers and people seeking asylum.

 Victoria’s current restriction levels